JamesPWagner/JamesPWagner.github.io/IrisLi_resume.md

 * Self-motivated learner, quick to embrace new concepts and technologies

 ## Experience
-### VMware Inc, Palo Alto, CA	2016 – 2018	Senior Curriculum Developer
+### VMware Inc, 2016 – 2018, Senior Curriculum Developer

 * Designed and developed technical selling eLearning courses to enable SEs and partners to whiteboard, demo, technically show value, and handle objections.
 * Led the effort from forming the idea to implementing the first paid elearning course
-* Created technical selling development guidelines for the elearning course developers
+* Created technical selling development guidelines for elearning course developers

 **Projects**